Frequently asked questions

 How much does a Neuralink cost?

-The medical device is currently only available through human trials.
+The medical device is currently only available through human trials with medical costs covered.
 Once the device is approved by the FDA for going to market, the initial cost of the procedure will be high and then fall rapidly, similar to LASIK eye surgery at a little under $10,000.
 Insurance may also reduce the final cost.
 Learn more here.

 What happened to Neuralink's first patient?